Aboriginal – “Aboriginal“

 As part of the approval of the Detailed Forest Management Plan

-for the FMA portion of the DFA, the Companies and Alberta developed
+for the FMA, the Companies and Alberta developed

 regional-specific ground rules (i.e. Upper Hay Regional Ground